tati-guzman/techtonica-assignments/blog-app/README.md

 - [ ] Commenting capabilities
 - [ ] Increased use of the npm sentiment package to monitor comments
 - [ ] More input fields for images and increased capability to style via user preference
+- [ ] Functionality on the search bar to pull up different posts via title name

 ## Acknowledgements